The Last Thing He Told Me: Reception

 The book was named the Best Mystery and Thriller of 2021 through the Goodreads Choice Awards.

-Adaptation
+Television adaptation

-Reese Witherspoon's Hello Sunshine purchased the rights to produce a television miniseries based on the book.
-The miniseries will air on Apple TV+ and will star Jennifer Garner, who will also serve as executive producer alongside Reese Witherspoon, Josh Singer, and Laura Dave.
-Dave and Singer will write the screen adaptation.
+Reese Witherspoon's Hello Sunshine purchased the rights to produce a television series based on the book.
+The miniseries airs on Apple TV+ starring Jennifer Garner, who also serves as executive producer alongside Reese Witherspoon, Josh Singer, and Laura Dave.
+Dave and Singer wrote the screen adaptation.